yuwei-wu/Motion-Planning-for-Lynx/README.md

 ## Proposal

 The goal and our method : [Proposal](proposal.pdf)
+We would like to achive some planning method such as RRT, RRT* and SST to our simulator

-## Part One: Gazebo Model
+## Part One: The Gazebo Model

 We refer to the model in this repo https://github.com/gdepaepe/al5d_description
-It's a very initial model without the exact shape of Lynxmotion arm.
-Later we will fulfill it.
+It's the initial model without the exact shape of Lynxmotion arm.

-## Usage
+### Usage

+#### 0. Install ROS, Gazebo and Moveit!

-### 1. set up the ros workspace
+#### 1. set up the ros workspace

 ROS tutorial here: [Creating a workspace for catkin](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)